Boogie-Code/binance-portfolio-trader/README.md

 # binance-portfolio-trader
-## Written in Python3 with a MySQL database
+## Written in Python with a MySQL database

 Populates a users spot, margin (cross AND isolated) and futures data for: